sparkfun/eng_application/Documentation/HowToFoldAShirt.md

 ====================
 Introduction
 -----------------
-I learned the technique for rolling my shirts described below on [Instructables.com](http://www.instructables.com/ "Instructables") (if you search for "ranger roll" you'll find a few variations).
+This technique was inspired by guides posted on [Instructables.com](http://www.instructables.com/ "Instructables") (if you search for "ranger roll" you'll find a few variations).
 It's excellent for travel, as it enables you to more efficiently use the precious space in your suitcase.
-I have taken to using it when storing my clothes at home, though there are some drawbacks to doing so.
+It can be used to store clothese at home, though there are some drawbacks to doing so which will be explained later.

 Preparation
 -----------